 Practice-led research degrees

-Your thesis will be sent out to your examiners normally within 2 working days of submission, providing that it meets the University's requirements and your examination entry form has been approved by the Examinations Group.
-Postgraduate Research and Operations will send an email to your University account to confirm that your thesis has been sent out to your examiners, and will include advice about the next stages in the process.
+Your thesis will be sent out to your examiners normally within 10 working days of submission, providing that it meets the University's requirements and your examination entry workflow has been approved by the Examinations Group.
+A GRAD email notification (to your University account) will be sent to confirm that your thesis has been sent out to your examiners, and will include advice about the next stages in the process.
 If Doctoral College Operations has only recently received your examination entry workflow (or your workflow has not yet been completed), if there are any issues with the length or formatting of the thesis, or if your thesis has been submitted after the maximum time limit there may be a delay in sending your thesis out for examination.
 You can find more about this stage in the process in our Guide to the thesis examination process.